ozorisbahr/ps_os_2020/README.md

 [.clang-format](.clang-format) file in this repository. **Failure to consistently format code may result in lower scores.**

+Try to write _self-documenting code_ by choosing descriptive variable and function names.
+While you may want to add comments to certain sections of your code, try to avoid trivial comments such as `fopen(...); // open file`.
+**All names and comments should be written in English**.

-Furthermore, all submitted code must be accompanied by a GNU Makefile.
+Finally, all submitted code must be accompanied by a GNU Makefile.
 That is, your solution must be able to be compiled with a single call to `make`.
 You can find an example Makefile and more information [here](example_makefile).